PelionIoT/libwebsockets/READMEs/README.test-apps.md

 On exit, lws will delete the socket inode.

-To test the client side, eg
+To test the client side with `netcat`

 ```
  $ nc -C -U /tmp/uds -i 30